abemscac/pies-doc/docs/react/optimization-functions.md

 If a component is memoized by `memo()`, is it correct to say that as long as the result of `arePropsEqual()` is truthy, the component will never re-render?

 **No, that's not true!** We know that a component re-renders when any [reactive value](./reactive-values) changes, but props is not the only reactive value in a component. `memo()` only functions when the re-render is triggered by parent component, that is, when parent component re-renders.
-If the re-render is triggered by a non-prop reactive value, the component will still re-render.
+If the re-render is triggered by a non-prop reactive value (i.e. a state), the component will still re-render.

-Think of it this way: `memo()` memoizes neither the output HTML nor the snapshot of a component; instead, it acts like a pointer to a rendered component.
+Think of it this way: `memo()` memoizes neither the output HTML nor the snapshot of a component; instead, it acts like a pointer to a specific instance of a component.
 When the result of `arePropsEqual()` is falsy, a new instance of the component will be created, and the pointer will change from the old instance to new the new one.

 :::